JeremyRand/wiki-links-popularity-solr/README.md

 You're done!
 Your YaCy peer is now compatible with Wikipedia ranking.
 You should be able to replace the `external_wikipedia_en_host` file with an updated one when new Wikipedia dumps are released without shutting down YaCy first; reboot YaCy to make the new file take effect.

+## Author

+This script was written by Jeremy Rand.

 ## License

 License is GPLv2+.